geekboxzone/mmallow_docs_source.android.com/src/source/known-issues.md

 Even with our best care, small problems sometimes slip in.
 This page keeps track of the known issues around using the Android source code.

+## Missing CellBroadcastReceiver in toro builds ##

+**Symptom**: On AOSP builds for toro (up to Jelly Bean 4.2.1), CellBroadcastReceiver doesn't get included in the system.

+**Cause**: There's a typo in vendor/samsung/toro/device-partial.mk, where PRODUCT_PACKAGES has the K replaced by an H.

+**Fix**: Use the latest packages for 4.2.2, or manually fix the typo.

 ## Missing CTS Native XML Generator ##

 **Symptom**: On some builds of IceCreamSandwich and later, the following